Leycesteria formosa: Animal toxicity

 While many sources assert that L. formosa is not toxic, there have been associated deaths of cattle reported in New Zealand and Australia, where the plant is a rampant weed, and thus the plant is best considered suspect until more conclusive evidence comes to light.
 Leaves and unripe berries are likely to have been the plant parts browsed.
+Though this plant is often confused with Tutu a plant with poisonous seeds in Aotearoa, this plant shares an almost identical habitat, leaf shape, hollow stems, and a deep connection with traditional health practices called rongoā.

 Chemistry

-L. formosa has yielded coumarins, monomeric flavonoids and the two biflavonoid compounds amentoflavone (3'–8" biapigenin) and its 4"'methyl derivative podocarpusflavone A. Amentoflavone and, to some extent, podocarpusflavone A are good cAMP phosphodiesterase-4 inhibitors.
+Leycesteria formosa has yielded coumarins, monomeric flavonoids and the two biflavonoid compounds amentoflavone (3'–8" biapigenin) and its 4"'methyl derivative podocarpusflavone A. Amentoflavone and, to some extent, podocarpusflavone A are good cAMP phosphodiesterase-4 inhibitors.
 In the light of these findings L. formosa may be considered of potential interest in the treatment of dermatitis.
 Prior to the isolation of amentoflavone from Leycesteria, the only genera of Caprifoliaceae in which the compound was known to occur were Viburnum and Lonicera.
-(Note: the genus Viburnum is now placed, not in Caprifoliaceae, but in the related family Adoxaceae).
+(Note: the genus Viburnum is now placed, not in Caprifoliaceae, but in the related family Viburnaceae).

 The leaves of L. formosa have been found to contain leucoanthocyanins, while the wood contains the fluorescent lactone aesculetin.